 - Personal Care Items Needed

-Love INC’s Personal Care Closet Ministry is in need of the following items for our December distribution:
+Love INC’s Personal Care Closet Ministry is in urgent need of the following items:

 Liquid Laundry Detergent